gianlucacini/gianlucacini.com/content/posts/how-to-block-websites-on-windows.md

 Please stop reading if you are not a .NET developer or if you are inclined to suing people for damaging your pc k thanks.

-This is a project from early 2021, I wanted to keep working and eventually start selling this software but then i realized it would be too much of a hassle.
+These are a couple of productivity apps (more specifically a parental control app and an internet blocker) for windows like you've never seen before.
+I wanted to bring forward and eventually monetize this software but I realized it would be too much of a hassle.

 So now you can find the code on my [GitHub](https://github.com/gianlucacini)

-### Y u do dis?
+### Omg another productivity app? 🥱

-I always wondered why programs or browser extensions that aim at blocking websites and apps are so easy to delete or to find workarounds.
+The problem with almos 90% of all these kind of software is that they are very easy to delete or to find workarounds.

+I'd argue what's the point of a productivity apps if you can easily delete it in the first place.

-I mean, they could easily work on a windows account with no Admin privileges, but what if you are not a baby anymore and are on your own computer?
+I mean, they could easily work on a windows account with no Admin privileges, but what if you are not a baby anymore and you have your own computer?

 Is there software that can apply the same restrictions even on an administrator account with all privileges?

 ### Bill Gates Hates Me!
 The one secret He doesn't want you to know
 Well, apparently the windows kernel has an undocumented function called `RtlSetProcessIsCritical` that, if applied to your windows service, can essentially make it unstoppable.

+If you run this method on your program and then terminate it, windows will shut down with it.

 This is a sample class